 Loss of power steering in cold-weather states

 Ford’s second recall covers vehicles in states and Canadian provinces with “high-corrosion conditions.”
 Read: lots of snow and plenty of road salt.
 Due to improper wax coating, corrosion may affect the steering gear motor’s bolts and lead to the loss of power steering.
 If it’s bad enough, the motor may become loose and detach from the housing.
-This recall affects the 2013-2016 Ford Fusion and Lincoln MKZ, 2015-2016 Ford Edge and the 2015 Lincoln MKX.
+This recall affects the 2013-2016 2015 Lincoln MKX.and Lincoln MKZ, 2015-2016 and the

 The sudden loss of power steering would require more steering effort, especially when cruising at lower speeds, and can increase the risk of a crash.
 Ford plans to replace the steering gear motor bolts and apply a new wax sealant to fend off corrosion.
 If bolts are already broken or missing, the vehicle will receive a new steering gear altogether at no charge to the owner.